bfloydd/coalesce/CLEAN_CODE_ANALYSIS.md

 **Current State:**
 - Project uses a shared ESLint config in [`.eslintrc`](.eslintrc:1) with TypeScript support.
-- No strict limits on function length or complexity are currently enforced on [`BacklinksSlice`](src/features/backlinks/BacklinksSlice.ts:35) and related files.
+- Complexity and function-length limits are now enforced for feature code, along with stricter TypeScript rules and import ordering.

 **Tasks:**
-- [ ] Add complexity rules (max cyclomatic complexity) for feature code
+- [x] Add complexity rules (max cyclomatic complexity) for feature code
   - Target: `"complexity": ["error", 10]` applied to `src/features/**/*.ts`
   - Focus on catching regressions in refactored files like [`BacklinksSlice`](src/features/backlinks/BacklinksSlice.ts:35) and [`BacklinksCore`](src/features/backlinks/core/BacklinksCore.ts:1)
-- [ ] Add function length limits
+- [x] Add function length limits
   - Target: `"max-lines-per-function": ["error", 50]` with exceptions for test files under `src/**/__tests__/**`
   - Use ESLint overrides if needed to keep integration tests readable
-- [ ] Enable more TypeScript strict rules
+- [x] Enable more TypeScript strict rules
   - Tighten `@typescript-eslint` rules in [`.eslintrc`](.eslintrc:1) to discourage:
     - `any` in production code (allow in typed event payloads only)
     - Unused variables and parameters in feature slices
-- [ ] Add import organization rules
+- [x] Add import organization rules
   - Enforce consistent import ordering and grouping to keep slices readable
   - Use `"import/order"` with groups `["builtin", "external", "internal"]` and alphabetical ordering within groups